seiyant/Early-FPGA-Projects/README.md

 **P4 Finite State Machine Controller for the Simple RISC Machine**

+p4_cpu.v, p4_datapath.v, p4_alu.v, p4_regfile.v, p4_shifter.v

+*p4_cpu_tb.v*

+Extends the datapath from P3 by integrating an FSM (Finite State Machine) controller and an instruction register, allowing for automatic execution of instructions.
+The FSM manages control signals and state transitions, enabling the CPU to get, decode, and execute a series of instructions stored in the instruction register.

 **P5 Adding Memory and IO to the Simple RISC Machine**

 **P6 Supporting Branches in the Simple RISC Machine**